ajeetsingh106/OOPS_miniproject/README.md

 ## Introduction:

    ATM Machine simulation project is written in c++ .
 The project file contains main.cpp file.
-By using this project user can easily make transaction like deposit and withdraw money using his/her account , there is a feature through which user can change his/her pin i.e personal identification number.
+ATM Simulator System is based on a concept of managing cash transactions of a personal account.
+Before stepping into the dashboard a user has to pass through a login/pin system to get access, then the user can manage amount activities such as withdrawal, deposits, balance inquiry, and fund transfers.
+There’s a quick cash feature from the withdrawal option.
+This ATM Simulator has exact the same features as that of real ATM.

 ## Readme File Structure:
 * Workflow